 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square
+Yes ⊠ No □ growth company.
+See the definitions of "large accelerated filer," "accelerated filer," Exchange Act: "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer \square Smaller reporting company \square If an emerging growth company, indicate by check mark if the registrant has el inancial accounting standards provided pursuant to Section 13(a) of the Exchange A Indicate by check mark whether the registrant is a shell company (as defined in Number of shares of registrant's common shares outstanding as of August 6, 20 Rule 12b-2 of the Exchange Act).
+Yes □ No ☒

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging